Paramedic road support is all along the cycle route.

 Story and Photos by Steve Sullivan

 While I was doing a three-month medical assignment as a doctor in Alice Springs, Northern Territory, my wife, Wendy, and I made the decision to sign up for one of Australia’s best known bicycle challenges, the Great Victorian Bike Ride (GVBR).
 Having undeniably passed through the 55-plus time warp and looking for a little adventure on the long down hill slide through life, we did our Internet research and briefly considered our somewhat questionable fitness level.
 Then my wife made up our minds, “Let’s do it!”

 Canadians Steve and Wendy Sullivan look fresh and fit at the beginning of their ride.

-The Bicycle Victoria website recommended minimum preparation as 600 kilometers of cycling in the six weeks leading up to the ride.
+The Bicycle Network website recommended minimum preparation as 600 kilometers of cycling in the six weeks leading up to the ride.
 That seemed easy enough, especially around nice flat Alice Springs.
 Ready or not, this semi-retired, semi-fit Canadian physician and his partner joined a veritable herd of 8,000 other cyclists on a ride bound to impress the grandchildren when they get old enough to appreciate our feat.

 The intrepid 8,000 ranged in age from babes in bicycle trailers to grannies on racing bikes.
 Lots of school kids on school trips too.
 There were mums and dads with hook-on bikes for their offspring and even a few people on tandems.
 The level of fitness varied widely; some clearly hadn’t done their homework.
 While Wendy and I had no trouble on the flat, we were often grateful for the 32-tooth giant rear granny gears that came with our bikes.
 On the hills, I could pull ahead of one 70-something granny on her racing bike, but on the flat I couldn’t keep up with her.